corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 | `tokenPoolCache`                           | `tokenSelection`                            | READ/WRITE                                  | `sm_token_pool_cache`                          |

 {{< note >}}
 If you do not configure isolated state manager databases, by default, Corda deploys all of them to the `default` cluster database.
-This is not recommended for production environments.
+R3 does not recommend this for production environments.
 {{< /note >}}

 Similarly to the cluster database, the configuration for these state manager database instances is defined using a combination of the `database` and `stateManager` sections.